 Laser assisted in situ keratomileusis, commonly referred to as LASIK, is a corrective alternative to glasses or contact lenses.
 Like glasses or contact lenses, LASIK is a method for treating refractive conditions including nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
-At Indigo Vision Center, Dr. Johnson provides pre- and post-operative exams for LASIK and other eye procedures.
+At Indigo Vision Center, Our Doctors provide pre- and post-operative exams for LASIK and other eye procedures.
 Call (843) 546-2244 today to schedule an examination to see whether you are a candidate for LASIK.

 Optional Lens Treatments